L7-design/Data_projects_TripleTen/project_01/README.md

 The aim of this project is to investigate how the number of votes a title recieves impacts it ratings.
 In this project data was examined, preprocssed and analyzed.
 A conclusion was drawn based on the trends evaluated in the data.

+Purpose: The project will aim to answer the following question:

+1. Will the data verify that the highly rated show also have the most votes?

 ## Data

 Description of data: